Physics-informed Variational Autoencoders for Improved Robustness to Environmental Factors of Variation: Related work

 \section{Related work}

 Our method makes use, at the same time, of physical priors and of a semi-supervised learning technique, which is intrinsically linked to the architecture of p$^3$VAE.
-Therefore, we review related work on hybrid modeling and semi-supervised learning.
+Therefore, we review related work on physics-informed machine learning and semi-supervised learning.